Paying For Rehab In Australia

 - Culturally competent, safe, and secure: Cultural competency involves recognizing and respecting the importance of culture and identity to Aboriginal and Torre Strait Islander people and communities.
 Safety refers to an environment free from assault, challenge, or denial of a person’s identity of who they are and what they need.
 According to the Australian Human Rights Commission, cultural security imposes a strong obligation on those who work with Aboriginal and Torres Strait Islander people to actively ensure that cultural needs are met for individuals.
 This shifts the emphasis from attitudes to behavior, focusing on practice, skills, and efficacy.

-Addiction is one of Australia’s greatest social and public health concerns.
+Addiction in Australia is one of the greatest social and public health concerns.
 Unfortunately, it continues to affect millions of people and their families each year.
 In an effort to combat alcohol and drug addiction, the government has funded numerous local treatment centers and prevention programs to help end substance use.
-If you or a loved one struggles with alcohol or drug dependency, reach out for help in finding treatment.
+If you or a loved one struggles with alcohol or drug dependency, contact a treatment provider who can help in finding treatment.